ImJustCookie/LazyWriter/README.md

 # LazyWriter
-A app for simulating human writing in a document
+An app for simulating human writing in a document